buckket/twtxt/README.rst

 Format specification:
 ---------------------
-The central component of sharing information, i.e. status updates, with *twtxt* is a simple text file containing all the status updates of a single user.
-One status per line, each of which is equipped with an ISO 8601 date/time string followed by a TAB (\\t) to separate it from the actual text.
+The central component of sharing information, i.e. status updates, with **twtxt** is a simple text file containing all the status updates of a single user.
+One status per line, each of which is equipped with an ISO 8601 date/time string followed by a TAB [\\t] to separate it from the actual text.
 A specific ordering of the statuses is not mandatory.

-The file must be encoded with UTF-8, and must use LF (\\n) as line separators.
-A status should consist of up to 140 characters, longer status updates are technically possible but discouraged. twtxt will warn the user if a newly composed status update exceeds this limit, and it will also shorten incoming status updates by default.
+The file must be encoded with UTF-8, and must use LF [\\n} as line separators.

+A status should consist of up to 140 characters, longer status updates are technically possible but discouraged. **twtxt** will warn the user if a newly composed status update exceeds this limit, and it will also shorten incoming status updates by default.
 Also note that a status may not contain any control characters.

 Take a look at this example file:

 .. code::